About Earlwood

 2018: A legacy of new beginnings

 As the congregation continued to age and the composition of the area changed, attendance started to decline.
 However, building from a rich legacy, and still passionate to see many reached for Jesus.
-The leadership of ECB sought the Lord in prayer and reached out to the Baptist Union of NSW for help.
+The leadership of EBC sought the Lord in prayer and reached out to the Baptist Union of NSW for help.
 The Association responded, itself on a new journey of planting 1000 healthy new churches and walking with established churches through revitalization.
 This led to Rev. Ken Kamau being sent as the Senior Pastor to shepherd EBC through the next season of ministry.
+In the next few years, the church went through multiple shifts, going online for the first time especially through the Covid years and establishing our identity as one church that speaks multiple languages united under one God.

-After 90 years, it feels just like the start, we celebrate a rich legacy of great leadership by Michael and Marina Glinatsis and those before them.
-Their faithfulness in honouring God at EBC has provided a solid foundation to build on.
+After 90 years, it feels just like the start, we celebrate a rich legacy of great leadership and faithfulness to the call of God.
+We continue to pursue God’s purposes at EBC and follow the leading of the Great Shepherd himself, Jesus Christ.

 Earlwood Baptist Church is affiliated with the Baptist Association of NSW & ACT and is also a part of the Transform Southern Sydney Network of Baptist Churches.